 Many students are unfamiliar with the UCAT platform.
 You should complete the official practice tests that are provided through the UCAT website.
 This is the best way to get used to the platform you will be using on test day.
 Make sure you’re comfortable with the online calculator, flagging questions for review, the reviewing screen, the position of the timer etc. Familiarity is reassuring on the day of your UCAT test, so the more familiar you are the less likely you are to panic!

 It’s easy to panic.
 Try not to do it!.
 Sit down.
 Familiarise yourself with your surroundings.
 Take a deep breath.
 Begin.
 All that panicking does is waste time and make you doubt yourself.
 Neither of these things are useful to your UCAT score.
-Just remember that you’re good enough to get into Medical School, you have prior achievement which supports this and the UCAT is just another exam that you can and will conquer.
+Just remember that you’re good enough to get into Medical or Dental School, you have prior achievement which supports this and the UCAT is just another exam that you can and will conquer.

 So now you know what not to do!
 A lot of these things may seem like common sense, and some may seem complete counter-productive!
 However, everything that we’ve discussed is advice from candidates who had taken the UCAT and were successful in getting their place.
 It’s only natural that your performance isn’t going to be perfect, but avoiding all these easy mistakes will more than make up for any genuine mistakes that may occur during the exam.